 Philip Hyde Conservation Grant

-Normally $2,500, an anonymous donor has doubled this year’s grant to $5,000!
+The NANPA Foundation is pleased to announce that thanks to the generosity of two anonymous donors the Foundation in 2024 will be awarding two Philip Hyde Grants, each in the amount of $5,000.
 This conservation grant is awarded annually by the NANPA Foundation to an individual NANPA member who is actively pursuing completion of a peer-reviewed environmental project that is consistent with the missions of NANPA and the NANPA Foundation.
 For more information on Philip Hyde, please see his website.

 • All that glitters is not gold.
 Each light represents marijuana plants that once grew within this stretch of the High Sierra National Forest in California.
 A single grow can range from a thousand to tens of thousands of plants.
 This is part of 2017 Philip Hyde Grant Recipient Morgan Heim's project "Trespass." © Morgan Heim